amrdraz/java-code-runner/Readme.md

 java dependencies are in the .java-dependency file

 This code is designed for UNIX system it may be incompatible with Windows, eg. I use the ':' to speerate classpath

+###Things left to do

+Handle the case of infinit loops
+Look inot runing the java server as a docker container